ACT-BELONG-COMMIT ELEVATE ARTS

 Rohin Kickett is a Noongar artist from the Ballardong region.
 Rohin’s artworks are inspired by his family stories of strength and survival, along with his own personal experiences growing up in Perth.
 Born within 50km of where his family first made contact with settlers, his connection to the Ballardong region runs deep within his family.

-UPCOMING WORKSHOPS & EVENTS
+WORKSHOPS & EVENTS

 STORIES